 A pneumothorax is generally diagnosed using a chest X-ray.
 In some cases, a computerized tomography (CT) scan may be needed to provide more-detailed images.
-CT scanners combine X-ray images taken from many different directions to produce cross-sectional views of internal structures.
+Ultrasound imaging also may be used to identify a pneumothorax.

 The goal in treating a pneumothorax is to relieve the pressure on your lung, allowing it to re-expand.
 Depending on the cause of the pneumothorax, a second goal may be to prevent recurrences.
 The methods for achieving these goals depend on the severity of the lung collapse and sometimes on your overall health.

 If only a small portion of your lung is collapsed, your doctor may simply monitor your condition with a series of chest X-rays until the excess air is completely absorbed and your lung has re-expanded.
-Normally this takes a week or two.
-Supplemental oxygen may speed the absorption process.
+This may take several weeks.

 If a larger area of your lung has collapsed, it's likely that a needle or chest tube will be used to remove the excess air.

 - Needle aspiration.
 A hollow needle with a small flexible tube (catheter) is inserted between the ribs into the air-filled space that's pressing on the collapsed lung.
 Then the doctor removes the needle, attaches a syringe to the catheter and pulls out the excess air.
 The catheter may be left in for a few hours to ensure the lung is re-expanded and the pneumothorax does not recur.

 - Chest tube insertion.
 A flexible chest tube is inserted into the air-filled space and may be attached to a one-way valve device that continuously removes air from the chest cavity until your lung is re-expanded and healed.